 Straws truly do ‘suck,’ but most of all why would you want to sip your delicious beverage through something that is made of petrochemicals – plastic, when you can sip it from a glass?
 Take that as food for thought – and, remember to say ‘no straw, please’ when ordering your next drink.

-We are eager to get this movement rolling across the state and the world.
-All it takes is one person to make a change – the rest will eventually follow.
+‘I am eager to get this movement rolling across the state and the world, all it takes is one person to make a change – the rest will eventually follow.
 Be that Someone!’
 N Nash 2016